5 Lawn Mowing Tips: How to Mow Like a Professional

 Your lawn will look better and grow stronger if you mow it the right way.

-Mowing is the most important part of lawn care.
+Lawn mowing is the most important part of lawn care.
 It helps to keep your lawn healthy and beautiful, so mow with the right technique and with a sharp blade to make your grass look its best.

 - Mow when the lawn is dry.
 Wet grass will clog up the blades of your mower, making it harder to cut and requiring more passes over each patch of grass.